Taichi-Pink/Android-related-questions-Stackoverflow/README.md

-This is the implementation for displaying the titles of the extracted questions from StackOverflow .
+This is the implementation for displaying the titles of the extracted questions from StackOverflow.

 # Android-related-questions-Stackoverflow